NFT projects have been in the news from 2021

 I will break each of these down so you can have a better idea of what they mean.

-This is by far the most important factor that you need to consider when looking at an NFT project.
+This is by far the most important factor that you need to consider when evaluating an NFT project.

 Team is going to determine the direction of the project, their experience is going to tell what they can do with the project and without a good team to back it up, an NFT project at the end of the day is just an Ape or Tiger picture on the blockchain.